A Hospice Chaplain's Field Guide to Caregiving

 1. When you "don't know", how do you respond?

 Do you take action out of your discomfort, freeze with indecision or sit with it and consider options?
-What tactics, strategies and ways of being do you lean into?
+What tactics, strategies & ways of being do you lean into?

 2. How do you wait?

-4. Would it change your caregiving or your stress levels, if you were to pause and be fully present to what is right now… and in front of you?
+3. Would it change your stress levels and actions, if you were to pause and be fully present to what is right now… and in front of you?
 What resistance comes up for you?
 What freedom is possible or new resources might be at hand?

-5. What inner resource(s) support your ability to wait here?
+4. What inner resource(s) support your ability to wait here & be present & open to opportunities available?

 5.